judithbergada/CASPR/docs/pages/tutorial.md

 Moreover, you may provide a text file with positive, negative and neutral controls, if interested.

+In this example, we want to analyse the two replicates separately in two different tests, and we want to perform a third test using the replicates together.

-Before starting the test, check that the data is available in the expected formats:
+Before starting the tests, check that the data is available in the expected formats.
+Pay special attention on the experimental design file, which allows to obtain the results as required:

 ```bash
 cat $HOME/CASPR/testdata/example_sgrna/expdesign.txt